 In June 1972, dozens of countries convened in Stockholm, Sweden, for the United Nations Conference on the Human Environment, the first global gathering on the environment.
 Among the largest delegations was Belgium, with more than 40 representatives supporting a historic moment that would lead to the creation of the United Nations Environment Programme (UNEP) and its financial bedrock, the Environment Fund.

-This June, some 52 years later, Belgium further cemented its longstanding partnership with UNEP, providing 3 million euros or approximately US$3,31 million to UNEP’s thematic fund dedicated to countering the climate crisis.
+This June, some 52 years later, Belgium further cemented its longstanding partnership with UNEP, providing 3 million euros or approximately US$3,31 million to the UNEP Climate Fund, which is the organization’s Planetary Fund devoted to tackling the climate crisis.

 Belgium has been a consistent contributor to the thematic fund for climate since it launched in 2022, in addition to being one of the few Member States to have also supported the Environment Fund each year since its inception.
-By doing so, Belgium has been instrumental in supporting UNEP to achieve the many environmental milestones over the decades in several areas, including tackling climate change, nature, land and biodiversity loss, and pollution and waste.
+By doing so, Belgium has been instrumental in supporting UNEP to achieve the many environmental milestones over the decades in several areas, including tackling the crisis of climate change, the crisis of nature, land and biodiversity loss, and the crisis of pollution and waste.
 Belgium has played a specific role in initiatives to reduce marine litter, expand the circular economy and promote the safe handling of hazardous chemical waste.

-The 9 million euros (approximately US$9,66 million) Belgium has now contributed to UNEP’s climate-focused thematic fund over three years aims to give an additional boost to climate science, supporting enhanced transparency in reporting in line with the Paris Agreement, fostering climate change adaptation, reducing greenhouse gas emissions and catalyzing more climate finance.
+The 9 million euros (approximately US$9,66 million) Belgium has now contributed to the UNEP Climate Fund over three years aims to give an additional boost to climate science, supporting enhanced transparency in reporting in line with the Paris Agreement, fostering climate change adaptation, reducing greenhouse gas emissions and catalyzing more climate finance.

 “Addressing climate change requires creativity and agility as we race against the 2030 clock,” said UNEP Executive Director Inger Andersen, referring to the deadline for the UN Sustainable Development Goals.
 “Belgium’s understanding and support of this has been an important part of UNEP’s work for decades.”